Charlie Ward: Personal life

 Ward and his wife Tonja have three children: Caleb, Hope, and Joshua.

 In June 2018, while on a church mission trip to Ensenada, Mexico, Ward suffered a stroke.
 He has since made a full recovery.
 Ward switched to a vegan diet and began a more consistent workout regimen to improve his health and prevent another stroke in the future.

 Ward is a member of Omega Psi Phi fraternity.

+In 2001, Ward drew criticism after remarks he made about Jews during a Bible-study session were reported publicly.
+Ward said his comments had been taken out of context, later apologized, and the Anti-Defamation League said it accepted that apology.